 Serving the Lowcountry and Coastal Empire of Georgia and South Carolina.

-While the start of 2022 looks vastly different when compared to the start of 2021 and 2020, there’s one thing we can still count on: New Year’s resolutions!
+With the fresh start each new year brings, there’s one thing we can still count on: New Year’s resolutions!
 Let’s commit to working on goals that will make you healthier and happier.

 Drink More Water: Did you know drinking enough water increases your energy levels, relieves constipation, helps treat kidney stones, and more?
 If you’re not drinking the recommended 64 ounces of water a day, make that your 2023 health resolution. - SouthCoast Health’s Dr. William Knight (Family Medicine)

 Find a New Way to Exercise: Going a step above and beyond deciding to exercise more during the new year, focus instead on finding a way to get your heart pumping that you love.
 That might mean going to a dance class or trying running for the first time.
 I encourage you to get out there and explore.
-It might just make exercising easier for you. - SouthCoast Health’s Physical Therapist, Lisa Bettio (Physical Therapy)
+It might just make exercising easier for you. - SouthCoast Health’s Physical Therapist, Randi Thomas-Garcia, PT, DPT (Physical Therapy)

 Walk More: Not only does walking give you the chance to take a break from your screen time and the stress of work, but it also helps to get your body up and moving.
 Add multiple daily walks to your schedule as a great New Year’s resolution. - SouthCoast Health’s Dr. Leland Dampier (Family Medicine)